Phase 1: Becoming a Skilful Helper –

 Early registration Phase 1 only: €2,400

-Please check our courses price list here ICCI – Price list for the academic years 2020-2022 to see all possible combinations, discounts, and payment in instalments.
+Please check our courses price list here ICCI – Price list for the academic years 2020-2022 Face-to-Face starting October 2020 to see all possible combinations, discounts, and payment in instalments.

 Payment can be done via bank transfer or via a link which will be sent to you with the invoice.